dataengineeringpilipinas/datahub/docs/data-sources/README.md

 - `update_frequency`: How often the data is updated (e.g., "Annual", "Monthly", "Real-time")
 - `data_formats`: A list of formats in which the data is available
 - `license`: The terms under which this data can be used
-- `tags`: A list of relevant keywords (aim for 3-5 tags)
+- `tags`: A list of relevant keywords (aim for 3-5 tags).

 Remember to replace all placeholder text in both the YAML front matter and the Markdown sections with your actual data source information.

+## Template

-Copy the content below this line:
+Copy the entire content below this line:

 ---